icetingyu/QMLUpdateTest/README.md

-QMLUpdateTest
+QMLUpdateTest [BlackBerry 10 Cascades]
 =============

- qml update Test by DevelpmentSupport Class in BlackBerry Cascades 10.2 SDK and with the Momentics IDE 2.0
+Qml update Test by DevelpmentSupport Class in BlackBerry Cascades 10.2 SDK and with the Momentics IDE 2.0

 Don't forget to check "Send QML files to device"